-The author would like to thank everyone involved in graphics on Linux or other FLOSS operating systems for laying out the foundations fors the work done in Nouveau.
+The author would like to thank everyone involved in graphics on Linux or other FLOSS operating systems for laying out the foundations for the work done in Nouveau.
 I would however like to thank in particular Marcin Kościelnicki for reverse engineering and writing most of the documentation and tools found in envytools.
 I would also like to thank the Nouveau maintainer, Ben Skeggs, for figuring out many VBIOS tables along with the clock tree on most cards and reviewing the code I wrote for Nouveau DRM.
 I should also thank Roy Spliet for working with me on figuring out how to calculate the memory timings based on the parameters found in the memory timings table for the nv50 family and proofreading this paper.
-Finally, I would like to thank my Ph.D. supervisor Francine Krief for funding me and letting me work on this project.
+I would also like to thank Ilia Mirkin for our discussions and his help on rewording this paper.
+Finally, I would like to thank my Ph.D. supervisor Francine Krief for funding me and letting me work on this project when time permits.